- 28–31.1 in

 - Gavion (Spanish)

-- The Great Black-backed Gull is one of the many species whose feathers were used for fashionable clothing in the 1800s.
-After the demise of the feather trade in the early 1900s, Great Black-backed Gull populations increased and the species spread farther south.
-The exploitation of human refuse undoubtedly has contributed to the successful spread of the species.
+- The Great Black-backed Gull is one of many bird species whose feathers were used for fashionable clothing in the 1800s.
+After the demise of the feather trade in the early 1900s, Great Black-backed Gull populations increased and spread farther south.
+Garbage dumps and other sources of human refuse have contributed to their range expansion.

-- Young Great Black-backed Gulls do not fly away from the nest area until they are about 50 days old.
-They return to the nesting territory to rest and be fed for another 50 days.
-Some young may remain with their parents for months after leaving the breeding colony, but most join congregations of other immature gulls in places where food is easy to find.
+- Young Great Black-backed Gulls stay in the nesting territory until they learn to fly at about 7 weeks old.
+They return to the nesting area to rest and get fed for another few weeks.
+Some young may remain with their parents for months after leaving the breeding colony, but most join up with other immature gulls in places where food is easy to find.

-- In winter, large numbers of young Great Black-backed Gulls eat fish driven to the surface by humpback whales.
+- During winter, large numbers of young Great Black-backed Gulls eat fish driven to the surface by humpback whales.

 - Clutch Size